 Are you interested in bringing at CBU degree program to your community?
 Learn more below.

 CBU offers a cost-share model for In-Community programming.
-CBU provides in-kind support for local classroom venues, classroom infrastructure and cost sharing of any travel costs for faculty to teach locally.
+CBU covers faculty stipends, student and admin support for the duration of the degree program.
+Communities are asked to offer support for a local classroom venue, some classroom infrastructure and travel costs for faculty to teach locally.

 Programs available for In-Community Programming include:

-It will take minimum one year to prepare for program design, student recruitment and student admissions for a new In-Community program.
+It will take minimum one year to prepare for program design, faculty selection and student recruitment for a new In-Community program.

 Related Contacts